-In a PDF, just as in HTML, you must use as many tags as are required to correctly convey the logical structure of the content.
+In a PDF, just like in HTML, you have to use as many tags as are required to correctly convey the logical structure of the content.
 Each paragraph, for example, needs a <P> tag.
-Headings get tags such as <H1> and <H2>, while lists consist of <LI> tags nested within an <L> tag.
+Headings get tags such as <H1> and <H2>, while lists consist of a group of <LI> tags nested within an <L> tag.
 Tables (minimally) consist of a collection of <TR>, <TH> and <TD> elements grouped into a set of <TR> tags, themselves contained within a <Table> tag.
 There are many other such rules for tags, tag attributes, artifacts, images, languages, fonts and so on.

-A full description of what accessibility means for PDF files was unavailable when PDF/A was first developed between 2001 and 2005.
-For this reason, PDF/A-1a offers only the broadest outlines of what’s required for accessible PDF.
-Technically, it’s possible to comply with PDF/A-1a using a single tag for each page, irrespective of the document’s contents.
-That’s the key reason why claims of conformance or validation of PDF/A-1a are, by themselves, essentially meaningless.
+A full description of what accessibility meant for PDF files was unavailable when PDF/A was first developed between 2001 and 2005.
+For this reason, PDF/A-1a offers only the broadest outlines of what's required to make a PDF file fully accessible.
+Technically, it's possible to comply with PDF/A-1a with a single tag for each page, irrespective of the document's contents.
+That's the key reason why claims of conformance or validation of PDF/A-1a are, by themselves, essentially meaningless.

-What’s lacking from the standard is a technical description of PDF/A-1a’s true intent; the preservation of not only a visually reproducible document, but an accessible one as well.
-This description is the subject of another ISO Standard – PDF/UA – which we’ll discuss shortly.
+What's lacking is a technical description of PDF/A-1a's true intent; the preservation of not only a visually reproducible document, but an accessible one as well.
+This description is the subject of another ISO standard – PDF/UA - which we'll discuss shortly.

-Large-scale authoring of structured content began with the birth of the Internet and the associated explosion in the use of HTML.
+Large-scale authoring of structured content began with the birth of the internet and the associated explosion in the use of HTML.
 NIMAS and DAISY provided important options for published materials, but not all content is formally published.
-To establish accessibility guidelines and to provide a baseline standard for consistent delivery of logical structure in web pages, the W3C’s web Accessibility Initiative published the first Web Content Accessibility Guidelines (WCAG) 1.0 in 1999.
-WCAG 1.0 has since been replaced by a far more advanced, less HTML-specific document, WCAG 2.0, in 2008.
+To establish accessibility guidelines and to provide a baseline standard for consistent delivery of logical structure in web pages, in 1999 the W3C's Web Accessibility Initiative published the first Web Content Accessibility Guidelines (WCAG) 1.0.
+WCAG 1.0 has been replaced by a far more advanced, less HTML-specific document, WCAG 2.0, in 2008.

 The Federal regulations known as Section 508 have been in force since 2001.
 More recently, compliance has improved across most Federal agencies, with new websites and documents undergoing at least cursory examination for Section 508 compliance.
 While large volumes of content remain unvalidated, the trend is for new documents to be either created accessible or made accessible prior to release.

-Since PDF is a format for any document, not just published content, NIMAS and DAISY are fundamentally inapplicable.
-WCAG 1.0 was specific to HTML, and Section 508 leaves much to be desired.
-WCAG 2.0, while generally technology agnostic, doesn’t specify technical requirements for accessible PDF files.
+Since PDF is a format for arbitrary documents, not just published content, NIMAS and DAISY are fundamentally inapplicable.
+WCAG 1.0 was specific to HTML, and Section 508 is general and vague and leaves much to be desired.
+WCAG 2.0, while generally technology agnostic, doesn't specify technical requirements for accessible PDF files.
 Just as with PDF/X, PDF/A and then PDF/E, a new PDF standard was required to describe accessible PDF in technically complete terms.